-Our historical net tangible book value at March 31, 2004 was approximately \$(58.4) million (unaudited), or \$(32.44) per share of common stock, not taking into account the conversion or reclassification, as applicable, of our outstanding preferred stock.
+Our historical net tangible book value at March 31, 2004 was approximately \$(58.4) million (unaudited), or \$(16.22) per share of common stock, not taking into account the conversion or reclassification, as applicable, of our outstanding preferred stock.
 Historical net tangible book value per share is determined by dividing the net tangible book value, total tangible assets less total liabilities, by the number of outstanding shares of common stock at that date.
-After taking into account the conversion or reclassification, as applicable, of our outstanding preferred stock, the automatic conversion of the \$1 million balance of and accrued interest on a convertible promissory note issued in early May 2004 into 77,492 shares of our common stock and the sale of 5,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$13.00 per share and, after deducting underwriting discounts and commissions and our estimated offering expenses, the pro forma as adjusted net tangible book value at March 31, 2004 would have been \$76.3 million, or \$4.54 per share.
-Assuming the completion of this offering, there will be an immediate increase in net tangible book value to existing stockholders of \$3.09 per share and an immediate dilution to new investors of \$8.46 per share.
+After taking into account the conversion or reclassification, as applicable, of our outstanding preferred stock and the sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share and, after deducting underwriting discounts and commissions and our estimated offering expenses, the proforma as adjusted net tangible book value at March 31, 2004 would have been \$ , or \$ per share.
+Assuming the completion of this offering, there will be an immediate increase in net tangible book value to existing stockholders of \$ per share and an immediate dilution to new investors of \$ per share.
 The following table illustrates the per share dilution to new investors: